What has 4 legs in the morning, two legs at noon, and 3 in the evening?

 I am my father's murderer, my mother's husband, my children's brother.
 Who am I?

 I begin every day, disappear at noon, and finish at day's end.
 What am I?

 Why is a raven like a writing desk?

 This is the famous riddle of the Sphinx.
 The answer is the stages of a man's life--crawling on four legs as a baby, walking on two legs as an adult, and aided with a stick as an old man.

 The answer is a cow, with an udder (4 to hang), feet (4 to run), nostrils (2 to point the way), horns (2 to fight off dogs) and a tail to dangle behind.

 This riddle takes us back to the story of Oedipus.
 If you don't know the myth, you can look it up under Greek Myths and find out the whole story for yourself.

 The letter d.

-Although this riddle isn't answered in Alice In Wonderland, Lewis Carroll explained in a subsequent edition of the book that ravens and writing desks produce notes, both a bit flat!
+Although this riddle isn't answered in Alice In Wonderland, Lewis Carroll explained in a subsequent edition of the book that ravens and writing desks produce notes, both are a bit flat!

-GO BACK TO SECRETS!
+GO BACK TO FUN!